JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/boolean/switch.rst

 Description
 -----------
-This node return the first input if the condition was ``True`` and the second input if the condition was ``False``.
+This node returns the first input if the condition was ``True`` and the second input if the condition was ``False``.

 .. image:: images/switch_node.png